Ian Carmichael: Personal life

 In late March 1941, when Carmichael's regiment was posted to Whitby he met "Pym"—Jean Pyman Maclean—who he described as "blonde, just eighteen, five feet six, sensationally pretty and a beautiful dancer"; he thought her personality was "warm ... genuine.
 There was an innocence about her, an unsophistication that disarmed even the most worldly".
 The couple became engaged in May 1942 and married on 6 October 1943; they had two daughters, Lee (born in 1946) and Sally (born in 1949).
 Pym died of cancer in 1983.

 In 1984 Carmichael recorded a series of short stories for the BBC; the programmes were produced by Kate Fenton.
 They began a relationship and she left the BBC in 1985 and moved in with him in the Esk Valley, near Whitby.
 They were married in July 1992.

 Carmichael enjoyed playing and watching cricket, and listed it as one of this interests in Who's Who.
 He was a member of the Lord's Taverners cricket charity from 1956 until October 1976, and would relax on film sets playing a casual game with other members of the cast and crew, a practice he was introduced to by the Boulting brothers.
 He was also a member of the Marylebone Cricket Club.

-In 2003 Carmichael was appointed OBE for services to drama.
+In 2003 Carmichael was appointed Officer of the Order of the British Empire for services to drama.
 He died on 5 February 2010 of a pulmonary embolism.